zpeterg/bmig_5003_parse_words_distance_to_db/README.md

 # bmig_5003_parse_words_distance_to_db
 A command-line script by Peter Granderson that loads one or more files, splits/filters them by word and saves them to a SQLite database.
-A separate script allows output of all words (or a particular word) and the count of surrounding words up to distance of 3 intervening words.
+A separate script allows output of all words (or a particular word) and the count of words and surrounding words up to distance of 3 intervening words.

+# Design docs
+See docs/ directory.

 # Install
 1. Setup environment: ```conda env create -f environment.yml```